conceptualspace/yet-another-speed-dial/index.md

 ### Can I use YASD in a Chrome Incognito window?
 Unfortunately, Google Chrome does not allow extensions to change the new tab page of Incognito windows.
 If you are a heavy user of Incognito mode, I would suggest trying Firefox, which does not have the limitation.

+### Can I help to sponsor this project?
+Sure!
+See my github profile: https://github.com/sponsors/conceptualspace